BitcoinQnA/ln-guide/index.md

 **How do I get my sats off Lightning?**

 You can close a channel, which will refund your balance back to your on chain wallet.
 Alternatively, if you have received a lot of Lightning payments and your channel balance is getting full, you can complete a [loop out](https://lightning.engineering/loop/) which will drain a certain percentage of your channel balance back to an on chain wallet, freeing up some channel capacity for you to receive again.
+The reverse operation (loop in) can be used to 'top up' your channel balance if you have made lots of payments and no longer have sufficient outbound liquidity.

+**Can I make my channel larger after I have opened it?**

+No, channel sizes are fixed at the time of opening.
+However, you can leverage multiple channels at the same time using Multi Path Payments.

 **Can I make money on the Lightning Network?**